 A Narrowing Field

-Nigeria moved to deregister its main opposition parties this week.
-The step drew alarm over the fairness of a general election due in 2027.
+Nigeria moved to deregister its main opposition parties this week, a step that drew alarm over the fairness of a general election due in 2027.
+Our reporting has shown the move follows a pattern of narrowing political space ahead of the vote, including a sweeping digital-identity law signed on democracy day that critics warn could be used to target dissent.

 Critics warned the state was narrowing the political field early.
 The race, in their view, was being shaped before it had begun.